WandiParis/EasyAdminPlusBundle/doc/chapter-1.md

 ### Update schema

 The bundle uses its own **User** entity.
-So we need to update your database schema.
+So you need to update the database schema.

 ```
 $ php bin/console doctrine:schema:update -f
 ```